Koopman for stochastic dynamics: error bounds for kernel extended dynamic mode decomposition: Hs -invariance under the Koopman operator

 $H^\ell$ is a Banach space.
 Its dual space with respect to the $L^2$-scalar product will be denoted by $H^{-\ell}(\Omega)$ or $H^{-\ell}$.
 We briefly remind the reader that we have the following chain of inclusions with continuous embeddings $H^1\,\subset\,C_b\,\subset\,L^2\,\subset\,C_b^* = \calM\,\subset\,H^{-1}$, where $C_b^* = \calM$ is the space of all finite regular signed measures on $\Omega$.

 Sobolev spaces can be generalized to real-valued regularity order $s \geq 0$.
 Those \emph{fractional Sobolev spaces} arise, for example, as reproducing kernel Hilbert spaces of certain kernels.
 There are two predominant definitions of fractional Sobolev spaces in the literature, either via the Fourier transform or via weak derivatives and interpolation between integer-order Sobolev spaces.
-For a domain with Lipschitz boundary, as is $\Omega \subset \bR^n$, those definitions coincide \cite[Theorem 3.30]{McLe2000}, so we proceed with the more suitable second definition for the remainder of this paper.
+For a domain with Lipschitz boundary, as is $\Omega \subset \bR^n$, those definitions coincide by~\cite[Theorem 3.30]{McLe2000}, so we proceed with the second definition which is more suitable for the remainder of this paper.
 Given $s \geq 0$, write $s = \lfloor s \rfloor + r$ with $r \in [0,1)$ and define the norm